|BEEF||PORK||LAMB||POULTRY||FISH||EGGS||PIES & CAKES||VEGETARIAN||ETHNIC||SUBMIT YOUR RECIPE HERE|

 With tomatoes to be used in Gazpacho soup comes the question should they be peeled or not?
 Opinions vary but if you have the time then peel them, if not you can claim that the skin adds texture!
 And the same goes for tomato pips, remove them if you have the time.
 The alternative is to leave skin on and pips in and then pass the soup through a sieve, that sure gets rid of both.

-Peppers are often used in gazpacho and here we are talking about sweet peppers, definitely not spicy ones.
+Peppers are often used in many recipes and here we are talking about sweet peppers, definitely not spicy ones.
 The type of sweet pepper is up to you, look for the ripest and freshest ones for sale.
 Definitely remove all the white pith from the centre of the sweet pepper and do the same for the pips if you don't plan to pass the soup through a sieve.

 Ingredients to avoid include hot or spicy peppers and definitely no Tabasco sauce or similar to pep it up - Gazpacho soup doesn't need "pepping up", it should taste of fresh ripe vegetables and olive oil.